Tunisian bread riots: Aftermath

 President Bourguiba announced on 6 January 1984 that the increase in the price of bread and flour had been cancelled.
 He gave the impression that Prime Minister Mohammed Mzali had not been authorized to raise prices.
 The handling of the price rise damaged the position of Mzali, who had been seen as the probable successor to Bourguiba.
 The prime minister temporarily assumed the post of Minister of the Interior.
 In an attempt to recover his popularity Mzali toured the provinces after the riots, promising projects to create new jobs.
 Mzali said, "the first lesson to be drawn from the events of January was that it is necessary to reorganise the forces of order so that they can respond adequately to all situations."

 Relations with Libya soured after the riots, with the Tunisian government implying that Libya had been involved in stirring up the trouble.
 Libya denied any involvement.
 As the price of oil continued to drop, thousands of workers from Libya and other oil states returned to Tunisia, further weakening the economy.
 Bourguiba dismissed the Minister of the Interior, Driss Guiga, who took the blame for the way the disturbances had been handled.
-Guida was later accused of corruption and treason.
+Guiga was later accused of corruption and treason.
 Bourguiba also dismissed the ministers who had supported the IMF loan.

 The government was convinced that the Islamic Tendency Movement (Mouvement de la Tendence Islamique, MTI) had been behind the riots, and arrested many of its supporters.
 The MTI leaders had encouraged their followers to join in the riots, but the government produced no proof that they had organized them.
 The persecution of the MTI enhanced its reputation as an organization committed to helping the people.
 As part of a clamp-down on the opposition, General Zine El Abidine Ben Ali was reappointed director-general of national security.
 Soon after Ben Ali was made minister of the interior.
 The 1984 riots set the stage for the constitutional coup staged by Ben Ali in 1987.
+Under Ben Ali's administration, a neoliberal economic system was implemented which worsened tensions between the Tunisian people and the government.
 Ben Ali was himself exiled in 2011.
+Hunger has continued in Tunisia since 2011, in 2022 the World bank stepped in by providing a loan to lessen the impact of the impact which the Russian invasion of Ukraine will put on locals and farmers.
+In the long term, this loan is hoped to help lessen the country's reliance on imports, which will hopefully keep more income within their borders.